 There is a history of inequity in healthcare for communities of color.
 These experiences have led to lasting mistrust and impact how communities of color approach health care.
 This mistrust, combined with social and economic barriers, is amplified when it comes to clinical trials.

 Commitment to diversity requires each of us to take an active role in promoting, supporting, and encouraging diversity throughout the research industry.
-With that in mind, STARR stakeholders have created a Diversity Pledge.
+With that in mind, STARR stakeholders have created a Diversity Measures Survey (must be Certified to access), a collection of Diversity Resources specific to clinical research, and a Diversity Pledge.